lmccay/knox-mcp-proxy/TECHNICAL_OVERVIEW.md

 - **Authorization**: Role-based access to tools/resources
 - **Audit**: Log all MCP operations for compliance

-This implementation provides a complete, production-ready MCP proxy that integrates seamlessly with Apache Knox while maintaining Java 8 compatibility.
+This implementation provides a complete MCP proxy that integrates seamlessly with Apache Knox while maintaining Java 8 compatibility.